cosmos/cosmjs/packages/faucet/README.md

 FAUCET_CONCURRENCY        Number of distributor accounts.
 Defaults to 5.
 FAUCET_PORT               Port of the webserver.
 Defaults to 8000.
 FAUCET_MEMO               Memo for send transactions.
 Defaults to unset.
+FAUCET_FEE                Fee for send transactions as a comma separated list,
+                          e.g. "200ushell,30ureef".
+Defaults to "2000ucosm".
+FAUCET_GAS                Gas for send transactions.
+Defaults to 80000.
 FAUCET_MNEMONIC           Secret mnemonic that serves as the base secret for the
                           faucet HD accounts
 FAUCET_ADDRESS_PREFIX     The bech32 address prefix.
 Defaults to "cosmos".